ken2190/myutil/testdata/out/docs/doc_das2.md

 <br>
     Finds agent types (spider, desktop, mobile, all) for each unique url, i.e. groups pages by agents
 <br>
-    :param pages: all urls (must be presorted)
+    pages: all urls (must be presorted)
 <br>
     :return: array[num_unique_urls, 4], where each column corresponds to agent type and each row corresponds to unique url.
 <br>